 You’re required to provide a payslip to every employee after providing wages, and these income tax and pension deductions should be included.

-South Sudan Payroll Options
+South Sudan Payroll Options for Companies

 When you take your business to a new country, you have a variety of options for managing payroll.
 Common methods include: